Feedback Insertion-Deletion Codes: Introduction

-Our goal is to find the maximum rate at which Alice can store messages onto the storage such that Bob can successfully decode them afterwards, given the maximal fraction of errors $\tau$ Calvin may induce.
-More formally, let $M_{id}(n,t)$ be the maximal number of messages Alice can transmit to Bob under conditions imposed by this model.
-Define the \textit{maximal asymptotic rate} of feedback codes capable of correcting a fraction $\tau$ of insertion-deletion errors to be
+Our goal is to find the maximum rate at which the sender can transmit a message in such a way that based on the received string $\y$, the receiver is always able to decode the message without error, given the maximal number of errors $t$ the adversary may induce.
+Formally, let $M_{id}(n,t)$ be the maximum number of messages the sender can transmit to the receiver under the conditions imposed by this model.
+We discuss the case that the maximal number of errors is proportional to $n$, i.e., $t=\lfloor \tau n\rfloor$ with $0\le \tau \le 1$ and define the \textit{maximal asymptotic rate} of feedback codes capable of correcting a fraction $\tau$ of insertion-deletion errors to be

 Notice that the channel output for the insertion-deletion channel could consist of up to $n+\lfloor \tau n\rfloor$ symbols when the channel is used $n$ times.
 However, the asymptotic rate is measured in bits per channel use.
 The main goal of this paper is to find the quantity $R_{id}(\tau)$ for arbitrary $\tau \in [0,1]$.